 The ADU Oracle database AegIS, Age Information System, was used for logging in samples, importing and exporting of data, importing field data, and direct entry of age structure measurements.
-We commenced development of an online age structure invoicing system, OASIS, which is anticipated to be online in early 2010.
-Refinements to the ADU website (http://tagotoweb.adfg.state.ak.us/ADU/) were made and included an upgrade to the "Tagged Fish Alert" webpage which listed ADFG contact information in the event of recovery of a tagged fish and also a status of pollock tag recoveries.
+We completed development of an online age structure invoicing system, OASIS, which was deployed late 2010.
+All samples sent to the ADU are first invoiced online, which provide for standardization of sample information prior to receipt of the sample.
 (Contact Kristen Munk)